jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Frontline Pain

 If you have to buy a home; who would you ask to give you advice?
-Maybe even take a look at the thing and see if its any good?
 A builder, carpenter, engineer?
 Or a consultant, reporter, executive?

-We ask the opinion of the person who actually builds the thing we need.
+We all ask the person who actually builds homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
 Yet at our coffee shops, bus routes, cleaning departments, it's so often the second "professional" group making key decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-We all know ask the experts in our personal lives, and soon the experts will be back in control in their work lives too.
+This means in the era of mass-collaboration "mom and pop" stores will have a resurgence.
+I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.
+Each using frontline pain, to evolve better ways to work in he Internet Age.

 ## Traffic

 The Industrial Age's levers of power were very centralized, generic, and expensive.
-Education meant government run schools, textbooks, teacher unions.
+Education meant schools, textbooks, teacher unions.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.
-These were the only levers of power for generations.

-For years, if we wanted to improve education, health-care, or transportation, it meant more government funding.
+For years, if we wanted to improve any of these areas, it meant more government funding.
 Because in the era of mass-production more was always better.
-The eternal fight between Left and Right was fighting over whose supporters, unions, corporations, constituencies, would win these contracts.
+The eternal fight between Left and Right was fighting over whose supporters—unions, corporations, constituencies—would win these contracts.

 Keep that in mind as we adapt ourselves to the Internet Age.
 More spending for school textbooks, hospital beds, road construction are not always good things.
 In fact, they're often signs we're sticking with "Woodstock" lifestyle, instead of thinking up more efficient ways to live our lives.

-- Industrial Age industries defending their sweetspots.
+In fact, the huge Industrialzed Age powers are often the biggest antagonists.
+Like Blockbuster with the DVD—when he got use internet Age technology for himself, but could still Industrial Age pricing for the DVD—these power are in the sweetspot.
+They'll fight to defend it, and get away with it, until Main Street calls them out.

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._